sinclairtarget/philly-evictions/README.md

 notebook's web interface.
 When you save changes they automatically get saved to both the `.ipynb` file and the Markdown file.
 Git will only pick up the changes to the Markdown file.

+## Downloading ACS Data
+You can download ACS data using two separate doit tasks.

+If you run `doit acs_pull_api`, you will download ACS data for 2013 to 2016 from the Census API.

+If you run `doit acs_pull_files`, you will download ACS summary files and extract variables from them for 2009 to 2012.
+Downloading the ACS summary files can take a while.

+You can edit [this variable list](./acs/variables.csv) to control what ACS variables get downloaded.